 Why are the giant redwoods in California so large?

 If you visit Northern California and poke around its wild redwood forests, you’ll find giants nearing 400 feet and boasting ages of more than 3000 years.
-Before the last ice age, this species grew throughout Eurasia, North America, and as far afield as New Zealand.
+Before the last ice age, these trees could be found throughout Eurasia, North America, and as far away as New Zealand.
 Now, these tall redwood trees are far more rare…but no less amazing.

 Though northern California is damp, water tables can still lie quite deep.
 Trees all over the world often have deep taproots—vertical-plunging below-ground “branches” that seek rivers of water underneath the earth.
 Coast redwoods have a different approach.

 From their massive conifer biomass, they ingeniously suck massive amounts of water from the air.
 It’s hard to imagine, but redwood trees can suck up to 150 gallons of water a day from coastal fog.
-Surely, it is a strange way to drink and biologist know of only eight other plants who can do it, they’ve got a name for this activity: “foliar uptake.”
+Though osmosis from the air may be a strange way to absorb something, biologists know of only 8 other plants who can do it, they’ve got a name for this activity: “foliar uptake.”
 With fog like San Francisco’s, redwoods aren’t the only plants that get their water this way.
 Sword ferns, huckleberries, and the broadleaf Tanbark Oaks local to this area, do it, too.